Information

 Banks and ATMs

 ATMs can be found all over Thailand, from the big cities to the relatively small towns.
-You shouldn’t have problems finding one unless you are in a rural area.
+You shouldn’t have problems finding one unless you are in a rural area or small island.

 Attention: Unfortunately there is quite a lot of electronic fraud in Thailand so be especially careful when using your card in ATMs.
 Also, make sure to notify your bank that you will be in Thailand (cards have been frozen because of suspicious activity).